Computer-Aided-Validation-Laboratory/pyvale/docs/source/examples/basics/ex2_1_basicvectors_disp2d.rst

 .. _sphx_glr_examples_basics_ex2_1_basicvectors_disp2d.py:

-Pyvale example: Basic vector field (displacement) sensors
+Basics Basic vector field (displacement) sensors
 ================================================================================

 In this example we use the sensor array factory to build a set of displacement